 Take a stroll through the galleries and admire amazing works by local and regional artists.
 Pop into the Open Studio to watch artists apply their skills or try your hand at creating artwork at one of the workshops.

 Be sure to save time to meander around the beautiful gardens of the Mendocino Art Center and admire the many native plants and the Zacha Sculpture Garden.

 Celebrate the good life with freshly brewed coffee and mouthwatering pastry at the aptly named GoodLife Cafe & Bakery.
 This charming little café on Lansing Street in the heart of Mendocino is the go-to spot for delicious fare from freshly baked pastries to organic soups.

 Grab a table inside the cozy café or out on the open-air deck and watch the world go by.
-Open for breakfast and lunch, the menu features some delectable dishes from Southern-style biscuits and country gravy to New York-style bagels with salmon and cream cheese.
+The cafe is open for breakfast and lunch, and its menu features delectable dishes from Southern-style biscuits and country gravy to New York-style bagels with salmon and cream cheese.

 Locally roasted Fair Trade organic coffee or espresso is the perfect pick-me-up at the end of your meal.

 Looking for a cozy home-away-from-home place to stay in Mendocino?
 The charming Trillium Café & Inn is a good bet.
 Nestled in the heart of the village, the inn is within easy walking distance of the beach, the shops, and the spectacular Mendocino Headlands State Park.